FarronF/limerick-council-meetings/meetings/2025/04/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 11th March 2025.md

 This compares favourably with the other rural districts of Kilmallock –

-Cappamore 202 days and Newcastle West 222 days.---
+Cappamore 202 days and Newcastle West 222 days.
+---
 9

 There were periods throughout the year when there were interruptions to